-In this article we are going to take a look at changing which objects get synced to Office 365 through organizational unit (OU) filtering.
-By default Azure AD Connect is configured to sync all objects in all OUs.
-Filtering allows us exclude OUs, and the objects they contain, so they are not synchronized to Office 365.
+In this article, we are going to take a look at changing which objects get synced to Office 365 through organizational unit (OU) filtering.
+By default, Azure AD Connect is configured to sync all objects in all OUs.
+Filtering allows us to exclude OUs, and the objects they contain, so they are not synchronized to Office 365.
 An example of this may be to exclude an OU that contains service accounts for on-premises applications.

 In our example, we are going to narrow our sync scope to just a few select organizational units in the domain skaro.local.
 We will be working with the latest version of Azure AD Connect and a single forest environment.